 Data sources for public transfers

-NTA age profiles for the population at large Ta from 1997 to 2015 are obtained from

-M´erette and NAVAUX (2019).
 The share of immigrants and natives of age ( and

 ) have been calculated from annual population estimates by age and immigration status provided by Statistics Canada specifically for this project.
 Non-readjusted variables ( and) come from the following sources.
-Public inflow transfers are calculated for four variables: education, health, cash transfers, and other inflow transfers.
-Public outflow transfers are composed of five variables: contributions to social insurance plans, direct taxes from persons, direct taxes from corporations and government business enterprises, taxes on products and imports - mainly consumption taxes - and other taxes.
-Per capita age profiles for other inflow and outflow transfers are considered equal for immigrants and natives.
+Public transfer inflows are calculated for four variables: education, health, cash transfers, and other inflow transfers.
+Public transfer outflows are composed of five variables: contributions to social insurance plans, direct taxes from persons, direct taxes from corporations and government business enterprises, taxes on products and imports - mainly consumption taxes - and other taxes.
+Per capita age profiles for other inflows and outflows are considered equals for immigrants and natives.

 Non-readjusted age profiles for cash transfer, contributions to social insurance plans, direct taxes from persons, direct taxes from corporations and government business enterprises are calculated from the Survey of Labour and Income Dynamics (SLID, from 1997 to 2011) and the Canadian Income Survey (CIS, for 2012 and 2015).
 SLID and CIS include both a status variable that identifies immigrants and natives.
 Taxes on products are calculated from a single wave of the Survey of Household Spending (SHS).
 The 2010 wave of the SHS indicates if the household head is an immigrant or a native.
 No additional information is provided for other household members.
-Therefore, it is assumed that household members have the same immigration status as the household head.
-Education costs for immigrants and natives aged 15 years and over are estimated from student enrollments by immigration status and by 5 year age groups from census samples published by Statistics Canada in Public Use Microdata Files.
+Therefore, it is assumed that the immigration status of household members is equivalent to the household head.
+Education costs for immigrants and natives aged 15 years and over are estimated from student enrollments by immigration status and by 5-year age groups from census samples published by Statistics Canada in Public Use Microdata Files.
 We assume that all immigrants and natives are enrolled at school before 15 years old.
 The annual component of the Canadian Community Health Survey (CCHS) is used to construct the unadjusted age profile of health care cost using the number of total medical visits within a given year.

-Measures and analytical strategy
+Isolating Crude, Age-adjusted and demographic components from NTA age profiles

 The analytical process includes three phases corresponding to the age-specific transfers, the crude transfers, and the age-adjusted difference in transfers between immigrants and natives.
 Making the analogy with concepts used in epidemiology, age-specific and age-adjusted transfers are to the crude transfer, what age-specific and age-adjusted mortality rates are to crude mortality rate.

+Measures and analytical strategy: step 1 & 2

 Our analysis starts by looking at the age profile of public transfer in light of the life cycle hypothesis of consumption.
-For each account and sub-account, equations (2) and (3) provide the basis for computing the age-specific transfer time series () for immigrants () and natives ( Figure 3.1 describes these profile at the individual and aggregate level for the year 2015.
-In the second step of our analysis, crude transfers are analyzed from three different perspectives, including the transfer to population ratios, the net transfers, and the immigrant surpluses.
+For each account and sub-account, equations (2) and (3) provide the basis for computing the age-specific transfer time series () for immigrants () and natives ( In the second step of our analysis, crude transfers are analyzed from three different perspectives, including the transfer to population ratios, the net transfers, and the immigrant surpluses.
 Using the age-specific time series of transfers, crude transfers () are calculated as the per capita transfer for each account c and residency status i.

 (4)